joakimmelen/recipes-for-sara/README.md

 # Recipes for Sara

-This is a recipe homepage built with SvelteKit and Pocketbase as the backend.
+This is a recipe homepage built with SvelteKit and Pocketbase.

 ## Getting Started